THE LINUX FOUNDATION PROJECTS

 Step 2: Read a Patch

 Start with the description — it explains what changed and why.
 Then look at the code.
-Does this do what it says?
+Does it do what it says?
 Is anything confusing?
-Are there edge cases?
+Are there edge cases the author might have missed?

 What a Good Review Looks Like